This post was updated February 7, 2023, to reflect new data. It was originally published April 12, 2022.

 - That LENA Grow helps teachers increase self-efficacy and job satisfaction as professionals who play a critical role in children’s lives.

 It’s that last bullet point that we want to concentrate on here.
-Last year, 41 educators participating in LENA Grow completed the Teacher Perception Survey before and after participating in the program.
+As of December 2022, 193 educators participating in LENA Grow have completed the Teacher Perception Survey before and after participating in the program.
 The survey measures how their perceptions about the early childhood profession may have changed.

 Specifically, they answered 14 total questions on a scale of one to five.
 Each question fell into one of three domains: